Ryan-Wachira/Ryan-Wachira/README.md

 ## Objective
-To build a career in cybersecurity with a focus on threat detection, network security, and cloud-based security solutions.
+To build a career in cybersecurity with a focus on threat detection, network security and cloud-based security solutions.
 I aim to contribute to Security Operations Centers (SOC) by leveraging my skills in incident response and securing digital infrastructure.

 ## Skills